developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

 ### Limitations

-**Data acquired through the OEMinfo Content Provider is subject to the rules and limitations listed below**.
+**Data acquired through the OEMinfo content provider is subject to the rules and limitations listed below**.

 * With the exception of OS Update events, **OEMinfo does NOT read system properties that can change at runtime**.
 * **OEMinfo reads system properties only after being signaled by the** `BOOT_COMPLETE` event.
- * After receiving `BOOT_COMPLETE`, OEMinfo queries selected system properties and refreshes the Content Provider.
+ * After receiving `BOOT_COMPLETE`, OEMinfo queries selected system properties and refreshes the content provider.
 This generally takes a few seconds, but **a delay of about one minute is typical before results of an OS Update are published to the ZDPI**.
  * If an app queries OEMinfo too soon after reboot, **some URIs might return "stale" data**, posing a potential issue for non-static values.
-* **OEMinfo requires extra time populate the Content Provider database** when device data is wiped after an Enterprise Reset, Factory Reset or other erasure event.
+* **OEMinfo requires extra time populate the content provider database** when device data is wiped after an Enterprise Reset, Factory Reset or other erasure event.
   * **Zebra recommends registering apps with a content observer on the URI to receive a callback whenever new data is available** to avoid issues relating to stale or missing data due to re-population delays.
 * **OEMinfo is “System UID” and platform-signed**, and is therefore **subject to platform permissions and SELinux restrictions** across Android versions and devices.
  * The same set of **system properties might not be readable on all devices**.